flueke/mvme/doc/sphinx/source/vme_script.rst

 Example Script
 --------------
 ::

-    # BLT readout from VME address (module specific base address + 0x0000)
+    # BLT readout from VME address (module specific base address + 0x0000).
-    # maximum number of transfers = 10000.
+    # Maximum number of transfers = 10000.
 Readout stops at BERR or when the
     # number of transfers is reached.
     bltfifo a32 0x0000 10000